cijhho123/PPL-Assignments/Readme.md

 # Credits
-All the credits go to the PPL staff at the CS department of BGU.
+All the credits goes to the PPL staff at the CS department of BGU.
 Special thanks to my lecturer Meni A. and teaching assistant Ariel G.